Meredith Brooks: Career

 Brooks started her music career in 1976 as a member of an all-female band called Sapphire, based in Eugene, Oregon, touring and recording with CMS Records in the Pacific Northwest.
 Her bandmates were Janis Gaines, Cynthia Larsen, Patricia French and Pam Johnson.
 Seeking greater success, Brooks pushed the band to move to Seattle without Gaines on keyboards, reducing Sapphire to a foursome.
 In Seattle, Sapphire recorded at Kaye-Smith Studios at the same time as Heart.
 When this version of the band split in 1982, Brooks moved to Los Angeles to develop a solo career, releasing an album titled Meredith Brooks in 1986, which saw limited success in Mexico.
 In 1987, she joined Charlotte Caffey and Gia Ciambotti to form the trio the Graces, releasing the single "Lay Down Your Arms" which rose to number 56 on Billboards charts.
 The Graces subsequently released an album, Perfect View, and three more singles, but these did not chart, and the Graces were dropped from the A&M label in 1991.

 In 1995, Brooks landed a solo contract with Capitol Records.
 After two years, her first single, "Bitch", was released, and she was nominated twice for the 1998 Grammy Awards, for Best Female Rock Vocal Performance and Best Rock Song.
 The single went Platinum in Australia.

 Her album Blurring the Edges achieved Platinum sales, peaking at 22 on the Billboard 200 and 5 on the UK Albums Chart.
-The album was produced by David Ricketts, formerly of David and David, and he also played keyboards (among other instruments) on the album.
+The album was produced by David Ricketts, formerly of David & David, and he also played keyboards (among other instruments) on the album.
 Brooks toured in the US and Europe in 1997 and 1998 to support the album, and also participated in the Lilith Fair music festival tour in both of those years.

 On March 29, 1998, in Argentina, she opened for the Rolling Stones.
 During her set the crowd demanded the Stones and became violent, throwing objects including rocks and tampons at the stage and bruising her eye.
 She appeared again the next day wearing an Argentine football shirt, but the crowd again threw things at her, so after singing "Bitch" she yelled to the crowd, threw the shirt on the ground and walked off.